 Laboratory Notebooks and Teacher’s Manuals

 The teacher's manuals are primarily focused on the laboratory activities.
 A list of materials you will need for each experiment is at the very beginning.
 Then the manual lays out a lesson presentation for each activity, including the questions to discuss.
 For all experiments, the needed resources are mostly household items or those that are easy to find.
-However, there are occasional exceptions, such as the purchase of a microscope for both levels of biology.
+However, there are occasional exceptions, such as the purchase of a microscope to be used for both levels of biology.
 Each of the laboratory notebook activities is supposed to be completed in one day according to the lesson plans, but some of them, such as growing mold and sprouting beans, will definitely take longer.

-The study notebook for each course is optional, and the notebooks differ greatly for the two levels.
+The study notebook for each course is optional, and they differ greatly for the two levels.
 Study notebooks for the elementary courses serve as vehicles for reinforcing and reviewing the material in each chapter in a notebooking fashion.
-They have full-color pages with activities such as filling in blanks, drawing, writing, cutting and pasting, and assembling mini-books.
+They have full-color pages, with activities such as filling in blanks, drawing, writing, cutting and pasting, and assembling mini-books.
 The instructions have students use a file folder to create a cover for this notebook, but you could just as well put the pages into a thin binder.
 These study notebooks might make recording and studying information more appealing for some students.

 The study notebooks for the middle school courses are much more open ended.
 They have black and white pages that give prompts for additional research and writing, offer opportunities for creative thinking, provide space for students to draw, and encourage students to explore ideas about science in a way that is not graded or evaluated in a traditional fashion.